ctu-mrs/gaussian_splatting_pipeline/README.md

 1. `./04_dense_reconstruction/01_undistort_images.sh` (tens of minutes).
 2. `./04_dense_reconstruction/02_stereo_reconstructions.sh` (hours).
 3. `./04_dense_reconstruction/03_stereo_fusion.sh` (tens of minutes).
+  * this process might just fail due to low amoung of RAM, when this happens, add `--StereoFusion.max_image_size 640` and reduce the image resolution at will.
 4. `./04_dense_reconstruction/04_poisson_mesh.sh` (minutes to tens of minutes).

 Now you can inspect the mesh by `meshlab ./00_data/workspace/dense/meshed-poisson.ply`